KennethEnevoldsen/asent/docs/index.rst

 Contents
 ---------------------------------

-The documentation consist of three parts:
+The documentation consists of three parts:

 - **Getting started** contains the installation instructions, guides, and tutorials on how to use asent.
 - **Lexicon resources** contains the documentation on the resources used for each specific language.